Razorn7/ColorPalette-for-VCMP/README.md

   - `GUIColorPalette(VectorScreen Position, VectorScreen Size, Colour/RGBA BackgroundColor)`

 ### Events
-- `GUI::ReceiveColorFromPalette(Colour/RGBA colour)` - This event is called when the user selects some color
+- `GUI::ReceiveColorFromPalette(Colour/RGBA colour)` - This event is called when the user selects some color.

 ### Note
 - `GUIColorPalette()` will return a GUICanvas element, then it can be children of another element (like a GUIWindow).